ejabberd Developer Guide¶

 NOTE:

-with valid values of its record fields.
+xmpp:encode/1,2functions would never fail as long as the provided input is a validxmpp_element()with valid values of its record fields.
 Use dialyzer checks of your code for validation.NOTE: there is no need to explicitly decode a sub-element of an IQ passed into an IQ handler because decoding is performed inside

-module and a handler actually will never receive malformed sub-elements.
+gen_iq_handler.erlmodule and a handler actually will never receive malformed sub-elements.

 Luckily, there is a helper function for sub-elements decoding, described in the next section and in a lot of cases it's more convenient to use it.